sgiacomel/roadtrip-hexo/source/_posts/Parental-leave.md

 We also need to consider that parental leave for fathers is not as common yet as it should be, some dads and some companies don't even know they have this option.
 I am lucky because I work in a company that highly values family time.

-Which is more important then, your career or time with your family?
+How often do you get to spend time with your family?